 Also in 2001, Ladytron covered The Human League’ song “Open Your Heart” for the compilation album Reproductions: Songs of The Human League.
 Until 2004, the band wore uniforms on stage.
 Daniel Hunt stated in 2001 that their uniforms were inspired by the SF movie The Andromeda Strain.
 In an interview from 2002, Hunt also said that the meaning of 604 album title is the area code for British Columbia.

-In 7 October 2003, they issued the mix compilation Softcore Jukebox.
+In 7 October 2003, they issued the mix compilation Softcore Jukebox on Emperor Norton.
 The compilation includes songs of other artists selected by the band and also two of their own songs: the single remix of “Blue Jeans” renamed “Blue Jeans 2.0” and the cover “Oops Oh My” by Tweet.
 In 2004, they played a series of shows in China as part of an exhibition tour set up by the British Council.

 Their third album was followed in 2006 by Extended Play, a two-disc EP CD/DVD compilation that features exclusive unreleased remixes and UK B-sides, as well as a 35-minute bonus DVD that included a 27 minutes documentary titled Once Upon a Time in the East: Ladytron in China based on their short 2004 tour in China.
-In the same year Ladytron recorded The Harmonium Sessions, which contained four reworked songs from their third studio album.
+In the same year Ladytron recorded The Harmonium Sessions, which contained four reworked songs from Witching Hour.

 Along their career, Ladytron have produced remixes for many artists, including Dave Gahan, Goldfrapp, Placebo, Blondie, Bloc Party, Kings of Convenience, Gang of Four, She Wants Revenge, Soulwax, Nine Inch Nails, Simian, Indochine and Apoptygma Berzerk.